Manan1107/Application/README.md

-# update in dev - B Application
+# update in dev - C Application